 From the moment his father, King Albert, became the Head of State in 1993, Prince Laurent and his siblings were closely followed by the press.
 Most Belgians remember the pictures of the Prince speeding in his car while driving off the Palace grounds.
 The first time Laurent caused “a scandal” (or at least according to the press) was when he started a relationship (which lasted several years) with the Belgian singer and model, Wendy Van Wanten.
 Wendy’s son Dylan has said that his mother always felt as Laurent was the love of her life.
 They met at Paris Fashion Week in the nineties.
 Dylan also stated that his mother very often drove off to Tervuren to see Laurent every single time he had troubles with his parents or siblings.
 The tabloids have often insinuated that Wendy’s youngest son, Clément is the son of Prince Laurent.
 Wendy has always kept the identity of her child’s father a secret.
 According to the tabloids, Clément is named after Prince Laurent’s house Villa Clementina in Tervuren.
 Whether this is true or not will probably always remain a mystery.
 However, Prince Laurent has always denied his relationship with Wendy Van Wanten while Wendy denies that the Prince is her son’s father.

 In the 2000s, his actions became worse and started to affect the Belgian people.
 In 2006, it was made public that Prince Laurent had used money from the Belgian Marine to redecorate his house Villa Clementina.
 His father King Albert II paid the money back to the Marine as soon as the media picked up on it.
 This was definitely not the last money scandal the Prince got himself involved in, though.
 Prince Laurent receives an endowment of 87,000 euros a year, and his expenses concerning his work are also being reimbursed.
 In 2014, the Prince included the school bills of his children, supermarket bills and other personal expenses in the amount he expected to be paid back by the Belgian government.
 Under large pressure by the Belgian Prime Minister Charles Michel, the Prince was forced to pay back the amount he had already received.
 A more complex scandal around Prince Laurent concerns his foundations.
 The Prince has several foundations, but there are very strong rumours that the financing is not completely legal.
 Laurent has, time after time, denied this.
+Also in 2006, he tried to sell the first pictures of his newborn twins for 15.000 euros.
+The Belgian government was absolutely not pleased and had to interfere.

 That the Saxe-Coburg and Gotha’s are not one big happy family is not a secret.
 In particular, Prince Laurent has made it clear that the relationship with his father, mother and brother are below zero.
 On many family occasions, the Prince has been absent or arrived quite late.
 When his mother celebrated her 80th birthday recently, he missed the entire concert and cake cutting.
 However, his wife and three children were on time to support Queen Paola.
 Last King’s Day, the Prince ignored his family completely when he entered the church.
 His mother even touched his arm to gain his attention, but he kept walking.
 Not so long ago he also told the press he wanted “to be left alone by the politicians and his family.”